Managing Inertia

 Demonstrate Thought Leadership

-Position your organization as a thought leader in your industry by actively participating in industry events, publishing thought-provoking content, and showcasing your innovative approach to modernization.
+Position your organisation as a thought leader by actively participating in industry events, publishing thought-provoking content, and showcasing your innovative approach to modernisation.

 Disruption of Past Norms: Threat to Barriers to Entry